yumium/tech_notes/A gentle introduction to Python 3.md

-threading / GUI lock
+threading / GIL lock

-- The standard CPython implementation introduces the global interpreter lock (GIL), which means only one thread can execute Python bytecode at a time.
+- The standard CPython implementation introduces the global interpreter lock (GIL), which means only one thread ($$) can execute Python bytecode at a time.
 This makes implementation simpler, as objects such as dictionaries are trivially thread safe.
+- Of course, this is only for Python interpreter.
+  If some code in Python then goes ahead to execute some other code in C, multithreading can happen in that C code.
+  This is where `multithreading` can help (though sometimes marginally) to run programs with a lot of I/O. When multiple threads are running, only one thread can run Python bytecode at a time.
+But if one thread is blocked on I/O, another thread can be run, leading to performance improvements.
 - To better use multicore machines, we can use the `multiprocessing` module to use processes instead of threads, side stepping the GIL